pka/awesome-georust/README.md

 * [Airmail](https://github.com/ellenhp/airmail) - Lightweight geocoder in pure Rust.
 * [geoserde](https://github.com/p4ken/geoserde) - Adapter between geographic feature and GIS files.
 * [geojson-vt-rs](https://github.com/maxammann/geojson-vt-rs) - Crate for slicing GeoJSON into vector tiles on the fly.
+* [The Roaring Landmask](https://github.com/gauteh/roaring-landmask) - A fast and memory-limited landmask based on GSHHG for determing whether a point on Earth is on land or in the ocean.

 ## Resources